 Top 25 Change Overview (Inflation-adjusted):

-The best means of measurement is to evaluate the cost of Staff Benefits as a percentage of Salaries and Wages.
-Across the Top 25 in 2022 the benefits rates were:
+It is insightful to evaluate the cost of Staff Benefits as a percentage of Salaries & Wages, and especially to see some disparities.
+Across the Top 25 in 2023 the benefits rates were:

 Rankings Tables